 If you hold your shares in street name, your broker may be able to vote your shares for certain "routine" matters even if you do not provide the broker with voting instructions.
-The ratification of Grant Thornton LLP as our independent auditors for 2023 is considered routine.
+The ratification of Deloitte & Touche LLP as our independent registered public accounting firm for 2025 is considered routine.
 For matters not considered "routine," if you do not give your broker instructions on how to vote your shares, the broker may not vote on that proposal.
 This is a broker non-vote.

-The proposals to elect directors and to approve, on an advisory basis, the Company's executive compensation are not considered routine.
+The proposals to elect directors and to approve, on an advisory basis, the Company's executive compensation and to approve, on an advisory basis, the frequency of holding an advisory vote on the Company's executive compensation are not considered routine.
 As a result, no broker may vote your shares on these proposals without your specific instructions.